perlindgren/vips/README.md

 ## Marlin Test

-This allows us to use the Rust built in test framework.
+This allos us to reap the benefits of the Rust built in test framework.
+For convenience we recommend that you install `rust-analyzer` and optional quality of life vscode plugins (e.g., `better toml` and `dependi`).

 The module under test is represented by a struct which fields correspond to the module "interface".

 ```sv
 // src/alu32.veryl